Towards Black-Box Membership Inference Attack for Diffusion Models: Abstract

 \section{Abstract}

-Identifying whether an artwork was used to train a diffusion model is an important research topic, given the rising popularity of AI-generated art and the associated copyright concerns.
+Given the rising popularity of AI-generated art and the associated copyright concerns, identifying whether an artwork was used to train a diffusion model is an important research topic.
 The work approaches this problem from the membership inference attack (MIA) perspective.
-We first identify the limitations of applying existing MIA methods for copyright protection: the required access of internal U-nets and the choice of non-member datasets for evaluation.
-To address the above problems, we introduce a novel black-box membership inference attack method that operates without needing access to the model's internal U-net.
-We then construct a DALL-E generated dataset for a more comprehensive evaluation.
-We validate our method across various setups, and our experimental results outperform previous works.
+We first identify the limitation of applying existing MIA methods for proprietary diffusion models: the required access of internal U-nets.
+To address the above problem, we introduce a novel membership inference attack method that uses only the image-to-image variation API and operates without access to the model's internal U-net.
+Our method is based on the intuition that the model can more easily obtain an unbiased noise prediction estimate for images from the training set.
+By applying the API multiple times to the target image, averaging the outputs, and comparing the result to the original image, our approach can classify whether a sample was part of the training set.
+We validate our method using DDIM and Stable Diffusion setups and further extend both our approach and existing algorithms to the Diffusion Transformer architecture.
+Our experimental results consistently outperform previous methods.

 \secvsabove